Smart lighting might be cool and funky for some smart home owners, but for others it is already old and boring. That’s how fast the technology moves

 - Plenty of Color Variety: With 16 millions colors on offer and a range of whites from pure white to twilight hues, you can tweak the design to personalize a wall, space or make a statement for a party or event.
 The app can let you create custom scenes and color palettes, for animations or rolling schemes.
 You can go pastel for a relaxing evening, pulsing waves for a party or flashing red when there’s a trigger or event you need to be aware of.

-- Attractive Pricing: At $199 (For the latest prices and discounts, check here), the Nanoleaf Aurora isn’t especially costly and can certainly add a fun or style aspect to a wall.
+- Attractive Pricing: For the latest prices and discounts, check here, the Nanoleaf Aurora isn’t especially costly and can certainly add a fun or style aspect to a wall.
 The creativity option makes it so much interesting than a plain light bulb, and the ability to reuse it in different rooms or for different events, gives it even greater value.
-If you need more panels, they come in packs of three for around $70 (For the latest prices and discounts, check here) with up to 30 panels supported by a single power supply.
+If you need more panels, they come in packs of three (For the latest prices and discounts, check here) with up to 30 panels supported by a single power supply.

 Pros of the Nanoleaf